-(taken from http://truthsaves.org/doctrine/preterist.shtml)
+(taken from http://truthsaves.org/doctrine/preterist.shtml)6

-The point of all this is that if Revelation, the Second Coming, the Tribulation, and all the rest were fulfilled in AD 70, it is astounding that the early church missed it entirely.
-Even people who studied under the apostles themselves believed that it had not yet been fulfilled!
-If preterism is true then that is really quite shocking.
-I think the reason the early church was not preterist was because the apostles did not teach them preterism - and the apostles did not teach them preterism because preterism is not true.
+If the book of Revelation, the great tribulation, and the Second Coming were fulfilled in AD 70 it's astounding that the early church missed it entirely.
+Even people who studied under the apostles themselves believed that it hadn't been fulfilled yet!
+If preterism is true then that's quite shocking.
+I think the reason the early church wasn't preterist is because the apostles didn't teach preterism - and the reason the apostles didn't teach preterism is because it's not true.